ethib137/liferay-react-example/README.md

 import App from './App';
 ```

+The first two import statements are importing dependencies that have been included from our `package.json` file.
+The last import statement is importing the React component we just created.
+Notice that we import it using a relative path.

-10. Then replace the export statement in `index.js` with the following:
+3. Then replace the export statement in `index.js` with the following:
 ```
 export default function main({portletNamespace, contextPath, portletElementId, configuration}) {
 	ReactDOM.render(